Basics of Hazardous Waste on Campus

 Hazardous Waste Classification

 Waste Classification training is presented to provide a general understanding of the federal and state regulations that apply to the disposal of hazardous waste.
-Lab Safety assumes responsibility for removing all waste chemicals from your laboratory, making the final hazardous waste determination, and determining appropriate storage and disposal methods.
+Research and Academic Safety assumes responsibility for removing all waste chemicals from your laboratory, making the final hazardous waste determination, and determining appropriate storage and disposal methods.

 Simply defined, a hazardous waste is a waste with properties that make it dangerous or capable of having a harmful effect on human health or the environment.